-The file is published in comma-separated format (csv).
+The file is published in comma-separated format (csv) contained in a zip file.
 It contains all BIC-LEI pairs, i.e. is a "full" file.
 No "delta" file is made available.
 The file does not contain BICs that do not have corresponding LEIs nor LEIs without corresponding BICs.